19hours/sg-statutes/Acts/Legal Profession Act.md

 Powers of Society to examine documents in connection with complaints

-9.—(1) Where the Council is satisfied that it is necessary to do so for the purpose of investigating any complaint made to the Society relating to the quality of any professional services provided by a solicitor, the Society may give notice to the solicitor or his firm or the law corporation of which he is a director or an employee requiring the production or delivery to any person appointed by the Society, at a time and place to be fixed by the Society, of all documents in the possession of the solicitor or his firm or the law corporation of which he is a director or an employee in connection with the matters to which the complaint relates (whether or not they relate also to other matters).

-(1) Where the Council is satisfied that it is necessary to do so for the purpose of investigating any complaint made to the Society relating to the quality of any professional services provided by a solicitor, the Society may give notice to —
+9.—(1) Where the Council is satisfied that it is necessary to do so for the purpose of investigating any complaint made to the Society relating to the quality of any professional services provided by a solicitor, the Society may give notice to —

 (a) the solicitor or his firm;